 Holidays are not included in the PTO accrual and are paid immediately upon employment for full-time employees.

-Paid Time Off is used for vacation days, sick days (three days and less) and other personal days.
+Paid Time Off is used for vacation days, sick days (three days or less), and other personal days.

 Upon termination of employment, an employee will be paid for all accrued and unused PTO at their regular rate of pay.